symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/auto-routing.rst

 The paths above represent the path in the PHPCR-ODM document tree.
-In the next section you will define ``/cms/routes`` as the base path for routes, and subsequently the contents will be available at the following URLs:
+In the next section you will define ``/cms/routes`` as the base path for routes, and subsequently the contents will be available at the following URIs:

 * **Home**: ``http://localhost:8000/page/home``
 * **About**: ``http://localhost:8000/page/about``